nodetec/relayrunner/docs/server/nostr-user.md

 adduser --disabled-login --gecos "" nostr
 ```

-This command also creates a group with same name as the provided username, i.e., `nostr` and adds the `nostr` user to the `nostr` group.
+This command also creates a group with the same name as the provided username, i.e., `nostr` and adds the `nostr` user to the `nostr` group.

 A home directory is also created for the user, i.e., `/home/nostr`.